joelkoz/Map4J/README.md

 # Map4J
-A tile based moving map rendering system for Java
+A tile based moving map rendering library for Java

 This project is still a work in progress.
 See the "src/examples/java" directory for a working code example.